xiaoliable/EssayClassifier/README.md

 It contains three subclassifiers based on three algorithms: kmeans, naive bayes, svm.
 And it sets up in many open source projects, such as ElasticSearch, Lucene, Nutch, IKAnalyzer etc.

-Also it can be used in plenty of text classifying scenes and have a good classifying accuracy rate.
+Also it can be used in plenty of text classifying scenes and has a good classifying accuracy rate.